musictena/Narrabundah-College/Robotics Session 2 2023/T2/README.md

 - Indirection operator (*): is used to manipulate the actual value stored at the memory address

 ### Importance
-- THe use of static and dynamic memory allocation
+- The use of static and dynamic memory allocation
-### Pointer Arduino example
+#### Pointer Arduino example
 ```
 int myVar = 10;
 int *myPointer;